-In this article, we are going to understand how to maintain a session by using an HttpSession object.
+In this tutorial, we are going to understand how to maintain a user session by using an HttpSession object.

 Methods of HttpServletRequest used to create a new session

-This method returns an existing session associated with the request or it creates a new session by returning an object of HttpSession
+This method returns an existing session which is associated with the request or it creates a new session by returning an object of HttpSession

 (if it is unable to locate a session associated with the request).

-Passing true to this method, it returns the existing session associated with the user or it creates a new session by returning an object of
+Passing true to this method, returns the existing session which is associated with the user or it creates a new session by returning an object of

 HttpSession(if it is unable to locate a session associated with the request).

-Passing false to this method, it returns the existing session associated with the user or it returns a null(if it is unable to locate a session associated with the request).
+Passing false to this method, returns the existing session which is associated with the user or it returns a null(if it is unable to locate a session associated with the request).